Temperature & Time

 Q: I'm not sure if the temperature gauge is working.
 Why is it not showing any readings?

 A: If your temperature gauge isn't showing any readings, it's very likely that the temperature of the liquid is falling somewhere outside of 58-88 degrees, so it can't read it.
 (Typically, this happens when mixing in the warm sweet tea and the liquid is still above 88 degrees)

 If the temp gauge is reading 2 or 3 colors, this means the actual exact temperature is lying somewhere in between the numbers on the gauge.
 Green indicates the correct temp.
 If green is not visible, the temperature will be midway between what is illuminated by tan and blue.

 Q: How can I keep my brew warm if my house is cold?

 We are located in Madison, WI so we're experts at brewing in cold temps!
 Here are some of our top tips for keeping your brew warm:

 1) In the winter, we prefer to move our jars up to a high shelf in a warm room, like on top of cupboards or a tall bookshelf.
 Sometimes this means moving the brew jar upstairs, where it tends to be warmer (if you have a multi-story home).

 2) If your brew jar is resting on a cold countertop, place a book or cutting board underneath it for insulation.

-As for the second fermentation, it is less necessary to keep the temperature in the 70's.
+As for keeping your bottles warm during the second fermentation, it is less necessary to keep the temperature in the 70's.
 Simply store your kombucha bottles somewhere they will stay above 68 degrees.
 If you want to move the second ferment along quicker, then store them somewhere warmer.

 Q: What is the importance of temperature when brewing?